-We are honored to be working with an academic advisory board of eight respected scholars, chosen with an eye to diversity of expertise and relevance of their research to the subjects, themes, and the time period addressed in UNLADYLIKE2020, including scholars of Asian American women's history, African American women's history, Jewish women’s history, Latina women's history, Native American women's history, Gay and Lesbian history, Progressive Era history, and the history of immigrant women.
+We are honored to be working with an academic advisory board of eight respected humanities scholars, and five respected scholars in the sciences, chosen with an eye to diversity of expertise and relevance of their research to the subjects, themes, and the time period addressed in UNLADYLIKE2020.

 Michael Bronksi | Professor of Women, Gender & Sexuality, Harvard University